Pax-Nguyen/Carbon-Emission-Analysis/README.md

 6. What is the trend of carbon footprints (PCFs) over the years?
 7. Which industry groups have demonstrated the most notable decrease in carbon footprints (PCFs) over time?

-To answer the above questions, we will use SQL queries to extract the needed information base on the given tables listed in Data structure
+To answer the above questions, we will use SQL queries to extract the needed information based on the given tables listed in the Data structure

-Combine 4 tables into 1, so that we will get a master table which inlucdes all information we need
+Combine 4 tables into 1, so that we will get **a master table** which includes all information we need

 **SQL query:**